MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/defender-xdr-entra-mto.md

 ### Topology 1

 In topology 1, the source tenant configures entitlement management and cross-tenant synchronization to provision users into the target tenant.
-Then, the administrator of the target tenant configures access packages to provide access to the necessary roles, group, and apps in the target tenant.
+Then, the administrator of the target tenant configures access packages to provide access to the necessary directory roles, group, and app roles in the target tenant.

 :::image type="content" source="./media/defender-xdr-entra-mto/mto-defender-topology1.png" alt-text="Diagram that shows topology 1.
 Cross-tenant synchronization pushes users across tenants and entitlement management gives access to roles." lightbox="./media/defender-xdr-entra-mto/mto-defender-topology1.png":::